vscode-doc-jp/Docs/userguide/integrated-terminal.md

 ![Run selected text result](images/integrated-terminal/terminal_run_selected_result.png)

 If no text is selected in the active editor, the entire file contents is run in the terminal.
 This is useful if you want to run an entire script or batch file.
-Simply open the file and run **Terminal: Run Selected Text in Active Terminal**.
+Open the file and run **Terminal: Run Selected Text in Active Terminal**.

 ### Copy & Paste